Reviews11 min read

 I woke up, logged into the Site Tools dashboard (their custom control panel — not cPanel, more on that later), and within about four minutes I'd checked my uptime stats, pushed a staging site live, and responded to a quick security alert that turned out to be nothing.
 That same routine used to eat up 20 minutes on my old host.
 Not exaggerating.

 The dashboard is clean.
 Maybe too clean for power users who want everything visible at once — and look, I get that frustration — but for someone who doesn't live inside their hosting panel all day, it's genuinely pleasant to use.
-Everything's where you'd expect it to be.
+Everything's where you'd expect it.

 Setting up a new WordPress install took maybe three clicks and two minutes.
 Backups were already configured automatically.
-My site's PageSpeed Insights score has consistently stayed in the 85-92 range since migrating, which is real-world performance, not some controlled lab test.
+My site's PageSpeed Insights score has consistently stayed in the 85-92 range since migrating, which is actual performance you can measure, not some controlled lab test.

 (Quick tangent: I once spent an entire Saturday afternoon trying to manually configure caching on a budget host to hit those kinds of scores.
 SiteGround just... does it for you.
 That Saturday is why I no longer cheap out on hosting.)